Sticky rice fried in egg

 - Step 4: Turn the rice patties until golden on both sides.

-Thailand Life Tip: To get the best Khao Nio Khai Tort you need to dip the rice patty in the egg again during the cooking process so that the rice patty soaks up as much egg as possible.
+Cooking Tip: To get the best Khao Nio Khai Tort you need to dip the rice patty in the egg again during the cooking process so that the rice patty soaks up as much egg as possible.
 This is most easily done if you are frying the rice patty.